Ash-jo121/Signar/README.md

 ## Author

-Built by Ashish — a project to automate a manual workflow for discovering penny stock opportunities from Reddit sentiment.
+Built by Ashish — a project to automate a manual workflow for discovering penny stock opportunities from social media sentiment.

 ---